 When conducting an assessment, always start with existing information and previous watershed assessments and inventories to avoid duplicating efforts.
 Most watersheds in Washington State have undergone previous assessment and restoration planning.
 However, the scope, scale, or quality of the assessment may be inadequate for some purposes.
-There may be considerable data available for many components of the assessment.
+Considerable data may exist for many components of the assessment.
 Other components may require considerable original field data collection and data from remote sources.
 Be aware that the scale and scope of assessment is greatly influenced by the objectives of those conducting it.
-For instance, methods employed and data collected during a reach assessment that evaluates channel migration over time will differ from that collected during a reach assessment of available pool habitat, large wood, spawning redd counts, or dissolved oxygen levels.
-Assessments conducted at a site level will likely be highly project specific as site assessment is conducted primarily for the purpose of implementing a project.
+For instance, methods employed and data collected during a reach assessment of available pool habitat, large wood, spawning redd counts, or dissolved oxygen levels.
+Assessments conducted at a site level will likely be highly project specific as site assessments are conducted primarily for the purpose of implementing a project.